Admissions Requirements

 • Pass a background check.

-• Provide documentation of vaccinations and titers prior to July 15th of the matriculation year and once per year while enrolled in the program.
+• Provide documentation of vaccinations and titers before July 15 of your matriculation year, and once per year while enrolled.